Apple Blossoms

-Apple Blossoms is a 1919 Broadway musical with a book and lyrics by William LeBaron.
-It opened at the Globe Theatre on October 7, 1919, and closed on April 24, 1920, after 256 performances.
+Apple Blossoms is a 1919 operetta with music by Fritz Kreisler and Victor Jacobi; and a libretto by William LeBaron.
 The show is an adaptation of the book Un Marriage sous Louis XV by Alexander Dumas.

+Apple Blossoms opened at the Globe Theatre on Broadway on October 7, 1919, and closed on April 24, 1920, after 256 performances.
+The original production was staged by Fred G. Latham and Edward Royce.